Anon999912/Jimmy2/README.md

                 chatMessagesRef.add({
                     text: message,
                     timestamp: firebase.firestore.FieldValue.serverTimestamp(),
-                    sender: currentUser.uid // Use the user's UID as the sender })
+                    sender: currentUser.uid, // Use the user's UID as the sender
+                    senderName: currentUser.displayName // Store the sender's display name })
                 .then(() => {
                     messageInput.value = ''; // Clear the input after sending